zinzloun/THM_WriteUP/RTM_Capstone/README.md

 	Operating systems Ubuntu
 ## Attack

-I created a [password list](password_lst), based on the one provided during the engagement, adding the complexity criteria as indicated, you can find the bash script [here](https://github.com/zinzloun/Infosec-scripts-tools/blob/master/bash/crunch_from_list.sh) to generate the list (crunch is required), applying TheReserve password policy:
+I generated a password list, based on the one provided during the engagement, adding the complexity criteria as indicated.
+You can find the bash script [here](https://github.com/zinzloun/Infosec-scripts-tools/blob/master/bash/crunch_from_list.sh) to generate the list by your own(crunch is required) or you can get it [here](password_lst) already compiled.
+Of course I encourage you to create it by yourself using the script.
+The list is generated considering TheReserve password policy:

 * At least 8 characters long
 * At least 1 number